-Yu Dafu (left), Yu Mantuo (middle), and Yu Yangwu (right) in a group photo
+Yu Dafu (left), Yu Mantuo (middle), and Yu Yangwu (right) posing for a photo

 Yu Dafu, originally named Yu Wen, styled Dafu, was born into a wealthy intellectual family in Fuyang, Zhejiang.
 However, the good times did not last long; unfortunately, his father passed away due to illness when he was three years old.
 Losing the pillar of the family, their home fell into decline.

 The hardships of life and the decline of the family ignited Yu Dafu's desire to learn.
 In 1903, at the age of seven, he entered a private school and, over the years, successively enrolled in Hangzhou Prefectural School and American missionary schools.
 During this period, Yu Dafu learned advanced Western knowledge and discovered his interests.
-Starting in 1911, he began composing traditional poetry and submitting works to newspapers.
-In 1912, he was admitted to the preparatory program of Zhejiang University but was expelled due to his involvement in student protests.
-In 1913, he entered Huilan Middle School in Hangzhou but, dissatisfied with the education at the missionary school, returned home to study independently.
+He began writing traditional poetry in 1911 and submitted works to newspapers.
+In 1912, he was admitted to the preparatory course at Zhejiang University but was expelled due to participating in student protests.
+In 1913, he entered Huilan Middle School in Hangzhou but, dissatisfied with the education at the missionary school, returned home for self-study.

 Yu Dafu during his studies at Nagoya High School